Tessa Gunn UKCP Registered Gestalt Psychotherapist and Supervisor

 - working with relationship conflicts - e.g. stuck patterns, extra-marital affairs, betrayal, divorce or family breakdown;

-- working with trauma - learning how to live with the residues of single event trauma or multiple event trauma over time, including accidents and/or sexual, emotional, physical and ritual abuse and/or child neglect/cruelty, as well as developing new skills and coping strategies;
+- working with trauma - learning how to live with and reduce or overcome the residues of single event trauma or multiple event trauma, including accidents and/or sexual, emotional, physical and/or ritual abuse and/or child neglect/cruelty, as well as developing new skills and coping strategies;

 - personal development and growth, including the development of new strategies for new/old problems;